DARANGEN: the

 A tempestuous wind spun away in a

-dreadfully in the horizons casting the populace into total confusion.
+A series of thunderstorms roared dreadfully on the horizon, casting the populace into total confusion.

 The sound of battle, the clanking

-of metals as the two swords crossed bellowed from the king’s court.
-None of the
+of metals as the two swords crossed, bellowed from the king’s court.
+Neither of the

 two combatants seems to prevail.